zxiiro/zxiiro.github.io/site/experience.rst

 - Provided Enterprise level support to Tier 1 ISPs.
 - Product Support for Nakina NI-Framework and NI-Controller, including Solaris 10 and Oracle 10g/11g administration.
-- Provided Training to team members for various Nakina Products.
+- Provided Nakina product training to team members.
 - Baselined customer systems to ensure they meet required specifications.
-- Created, maintained and tested various MOPs for customer use.
+- Created, maintained and tested Method of Process (MOP) documents for customer use.
 - Product Verification, UI Testing, Developer API testing in Java / Python.
-- Created automated install scripts to improve efficiency in testing new daily builds of the Nakina Product.
+- Created automated install scripts to improve efficiency in testing new builds of the Nakina Product.
 - Created Solaris scripts to automate creation of zones.
-- Maintained SSH Tunnels to provide access to various offsite equipment for the team.
+- Maintained SSH Tunnels to provide access to offsite equipment for the team.

 **Technical Services Specialist**, BOLDstreet Wireless *(Jan 2007 - Dec 2007)*
 ------------------------------------------------------------------------------